-As for the rest of functionality, Apache’s mobile apps came out in sync with the corporate website’s features, providing access to all the same data but optimized for mobile.
+As for the rest of functionality, APA’s mobile apps came out in sync with the corporate website’s features, providing access to all the same data but optimized for mobile.
 The apps also took advantage of the device-specific features, such as integration with native calendar apps and push notifications.

-The biggest issue we had to overcome on the project was the fact that Apache kept introducing features and changing the scope.
+The biggest issue we had to overcome on the project was the fact that APA kept introducing features and changing the scope.
 Fortunately, the company’s management embraced the agile approach and agreed to shift the delivery to get more functionality upon the release of the apps.

 Some of the features we were adding are:

 Velvetech also had to update the CMS to provide the editorial staff with full control over mobile content in the apps.